rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 studies](https://www.gov.uk/guidance/remote-education-practice-for-schools-during-coronavirus-covid-19){.govuk-link}
 and advice from across the sector.

-2 DfE grant-funded organisations, Jisc and the Education and Training Foundation (ETF), are well-placed to advise and support colleges and staff regarding remote education.
+Two DfE grant-funded organisations, Jisc and the Education and Training Foundation (ETF), are well-placed to advise and support colleges and staff regarding remote education.
 Support available includes free content, blogs, and community support.
 The ETF’s Enhance Digital